reposense/RepoSense/docs/DeveloperGuide.md

 ### ReportGenerator
 [`ReportGenerator`](/src/main/java/reposense/report/ReportGenerator.java),
  1. Uses `GitDownloader` API to download the repository from *GitHub*.
- 2. Uses `AuthorshipReporter` and `CommitReporter` to produce the authorship and commit summary respectively.
+ 2. Copies the template files into the designated output directory.
- 3. Copies the template files into the output directory.
+ 3. Uses `CommitReporter` and `AuthorshipReporter` to produce the commit and authorship summary respectively.
  4. Generates the `JSON` files needed to generate the `HTML` dashboard.